lucaslouca/pinterest-layout/README.md

 <a href="http://lucaslouca.github.io/pinterest-layout/example-1/" target="_blank">Demo Example 1</a>

 ## Example 2 & 3: JavaScript
-Example 2 & 3 are implement a similar Pinterest layout as Example 1, but instead of using a pure CSS solution, Example 2 & 3 make use of pure JavaScript. jQuery is **not** required.
+Example 2 & 3 implement a similar Pinterest layout as Example 1, but instead of using a pure CSS solution, Example 2 & 3 make use of pure JavaScript (except for the header and navigation controls). jQuery is **not** required.

 Example 3 also includes a different header and provides a responsive navigation.
 That is, when the view port decreases in size, the top navigation disappears and a *mobile friendly* slide out navigation becomes available (see Example 3 Gif animation or <a href="http://lucaslouca.github.io/pinterest-layout/example-3/" target="_blank">Demo Example 3</a>).